Khalil Davis: Tampa Bay Buccaneers

 At the NFL Combine, Davis ran the 40-yard dash in 4.75 seconds, the sixth-fastest time for a defensive lineman.
-He was selected with the 194th overall pick of the 2020 NFL draft by the Tampa Bay Buccaneers.
+He was selected with the 194th overall pick in the 2020 NFL draft by the Tampa Bay Buccaneers.
 Davis earned a Super Bowl championship when the Buccaneers won Super Bowl LV.

 On October 2, 2021, Davis was waived by the Buccaneers.

 Indianapolis Colts

 On October 5, 2021, the Indianapolis Colts claimed Davis off waivers.
 On October 30, 2021, Davis was waived by the Colts.

 Pittsburgh Steelers

 On November 2, 2021, Davis was signed to the Pittsburgh Steelers practice squad.
 He signed a reserve/future contract with the Steelers on January 18, 2022.
 On August 30, Davis was waived by the Steelers.

 Tampa Bay Buccaneers (second stint)

 On September 21, 2022, Davis was signed to the Buccaneers practice squad.
 He was released on November 29.

 Los Angeles Rams

 On December 14, 2022, Davis signed with the practice squad of the Los Angeles Rams.
 His practice squad contract expired when the team's season ended on January 9, 2023.